ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 This gives us a scaled distance from the original loss in terms of a multiplicative factor.
 We still have an issue of understanding the scale: interpretation has not moved further than our original closer to 0 means "less difference."

-A term used in some of the art (ref: Causal Scrubbing) is the gain relative to the gain against, e.g. a random baseline.
+A term I've seen used in some places is the gain relative to the gain against, e.g. a random baseline.

 $$ \frac{\cL(\tf) - \cL(b)}{\cL(f) - \cL(b)} \times 100\% $$

-As described therein,
+As described in Causal Scrubbing (ref{CS}):,
 > This percentage can exceed 100% or be negative.
 It is not very meaningful as a fraction, and is rather an arithmetic aid for comparing the magnitude of expected losses under various distributions.
 However, it is the case that hypotheses with a “% loss recovered” closer to 100% result in predictions that are more consistent with the model.

-Extending the above random effects issue here helps with Simpson's like cancellation, but it is still one number, and how do we interpret a single number?
+There are probably variations of this scheme which can be used to deal with these issues, and we can again extend the random effects idea above to help with Simpson's like cancellation, but it is still one number, and how do we interpret a single number?

 ## Distributions

-ref{CS} briefly mention that one could look at the full over the dataset, i.e., compare the distributions of the random variables $l(f,\cD)$ vs. $l(\tf,\cD)$.
+ref{CS} briefly mention that one could look at these measures over the full dataset, i.e., compare the distributions of the random variables $l(f,\cD)$ vs. $l(\tf,\cD)$.
 This would help us a bit as they mention, but conclude that it would require an explanation of the noise that may be compute-intensive.

-I'd like to argue that distributions are _necessary_ in the case of interpretability here, and that framing a perturbation as an _alternative hypothesis_ is the right way to approach this.
+I'll argue that distributions are _necessary_ in the case of interpretability here.
+Framing a perturbation as an _alternative hypothesis_ is the right way to approach this, and there are computationally feasible ways to do it.

-# Interpretability via Hypothesis Testing
+# Scalable Interpretability via Hypothesis Testing

-The main issue with our measures above were that we were getting a single value, and that was not effectively capturing everything that we were wrapping as "explainable" or "not explainable".
+The main issue with with a single value is that it does not effectively capturing everything that we were wrapping as "explainable" or "not explainable".
 And in fact, with a real number we're really trying to answer "HOW explainable?"
 "How much is explained by X?"

 My perspective is that much of interpretability and XAI research is circling around these questions because they aren't well posed.
 But if we harken back to ye olde classical science, we can get a lot more mileage.